Associated Farmers of California: Founding and Mission

 The Associated Farmers Association was created as a reaction to the growing labor movement in California in the 1930s as farmworkers agitated for increased wages and improved working conditions.
 The AF was “[o]rganized in Fresno on 28 March 1934 by members of the California State Chamber of Commerce and the California Farm Bureau” and the founders considered it as “an emergency organization set up to prevent a recurrence of the strikes of 1933.”
 Numerous farm organizations including the Grange and the Farm Bureau already existed, but the AF “arose in 1934 out of the numerous citizen associations that were created in 1933 to combat farmworker unionization.”
 As the number of annual strikes increased in the 1930s, AF chapters spread throughout the state, with 42 chapters eventually in place and “the total number of individuals mobilized probably exceed[ing] 50,000 and may have been as high as 70,000."

 The Associated Farmers were determined to prevent any labor actions by agricultural union organizers along with most labor reforms.
 They opposed housing programs and the farm minimum wage.
 They fought against a bill prohibiting the California Highway Patrol from making arrests in strikes, a bill mandating the inspection of labor camps by outside parties, and even a bill that would require farmers to provide their workers with drinking cups.
 “Not one bill which the Associated Farmers opposed in 1939 got through the legislature.”
 In 1935, Herman Cottrell, Associated Farmers official and organizer of its paramilitary California Cavaliers, declared, “We aren't going to stand for any more of these organizers from now on; anyone who peeps about higher wages will wish he hadn't.”

 Funding, Leadership, and Politics

 The founders and leading contributors to the Associated Farmers were not only farmers, but businesses with links to agriculture.
 “These included packing companies, ginning combines, transportation, power and finance companies. ...
 The industrial supporters of the AF were among the largest corporations in California."
 Financial supporters included “the Southern Pacific Railroad, the Pacific Gas & Electric Company ...the Holly Sugar Corporation, and the Spreckels Investment Company."
 These donors provided substantial funding.
 From May 1934 to November 1939 the AF collected $184,231.
-The “ten largest contributors to the Associated Farmers, though constituting but the smallest fraction of 1 percent of all contributors, provided 44.3 per cent of all funds."
+The “ten largest contributors to the Associated Farmers, though constituting but the smallest fraction of 1 percent of all contributors, provided 44.3 percent of all funds."